EmaMaker/miniNAS/README.md

 # miniNAS Setup

 Files for my miniNAS Server, a self-hosted server for different services.<br> Built from computers parts I had laying around, and a custom-built wooden case built from scrap wood.<br>
-Currently running an AMD A10-5700 4/4 APU @3.4GHz, 2x4GB DDR3 RAM, 1TB and 500GB HDDs and a 120GB Kingston SSD<br>
+Currently running an AMD A10-5700 4/4 APU @3.4GHz, 2x4GB DDR3 RAM, 2x1TB HDD in RAID1 and a 120GB Kingston SSD<br>
 miniNAS ships different services: nextcloud, gitea, searx and whatever I decide to add to it.<br>
 This repo contains the file for configuring the server and an explanation of how they work